PCCN Quiz -11

 25 / 125

-Y. A patient with anterior MI develops pulmonary edema, hypotension, and a new holosystolic murmur.
-What is the nurse’s immediate action?
+Y. A patient with myxedema coma presents with hypothermia, bradycardia, and confusion.
+What is the nurse’s immediate intervention?

 26 / 125